How to Plan a Road Trip (Step-by-Step Guide)

 Your car or bike is your best travel buddy, treat it well before the journey.
 Do a quick service check:

 Nothing kills road trip vibes like a breakdown in the middle of nowhere.
-Read our complete Car Maintenance Guide Before a Long Drive.
+Make sure your vehicle is serviced and inspected before any long drive.

 Music can make or break a road trip.
 And we all know the internet will ditch you at the exact moment you want to stream a song.
 So download playlists in advance.
 Check out our Best Road Trip Songs.